mattr-/dashing-sendgrid-reputation/README.md

 - SENDGRID_PASSWORD

 SendGrid doesn't provide an email to get email reputation, so Mechanize is used to login and scrape the data off their site.
+You'll need to include this as a dependency in your dashboard's `Gemfile`